 Introstem’s second-most popular product is their Eye Cream, called Stem Cell Rejuvenating Eye Cream.

-Caffeine is an effective anti-aging ingredient, because research shows that topical application of caffeine can reduce skin damage during UV ray exposure.
+Caffeine is an effective anti-aging ingredient, because research shows that topical application of caffeine can reduce skin damage from UV rays.

 Hydrogenated polyisobutene was shown in a medical review published in the Journal of Cosmetic Science to be an effective skin moisturizer.

-Unfortunately this product contains three total preservatives, one more than the previous formulation.
+Unfortunately, this cream contains three total preservatives, one more than the previous formulation.

 Introstem Complaints

-There are a number of consumers online complaining about Introstem products and service.
+While researching this article, we came across a number of customers online complaining about Introstem products and service.

-On Introstem’s Better Business Bureau (BBB) page, several consumers complain that the brand was not forthcoming about their product refund policy:
+On Introstem’s Better Business Bureau (BBB) page, several customers have complained that the brand was not forthcoming about their product refund policy:

 One customer reported the following: